 - Recliner.
 I used my recliner excessively!
 I even slept in it the first week in recovery.

 - Tank tops.
-These compression ones work fabulous.
+These compression ones work fabulously.
 Get normal ones too tho.
 Wear under your binder (to prevent rubbing).

 - Zippered tops.
 This one is my favorite, soft and comfy.
 Easier to get dressed with these.
 These are especially helpful if you have breast surgery too.